Segfaultpng/DOM-Todo/README.md

 4. Delete all items via delete all

 ## List Item states.
-In order to correctly change the states of list items and buttons you must manipulate the Elements classes **A default list item** looks like this in html
+In order to correctly change the states of list items and buttons you must manipulate the Elements classes.

+**A default list item** looks like this in html
 ```
 <li id="todoItem" class="todoItem">